grand-stack/grandstack.io/docs/neo4j-graphql-js-middleware-authorization.md

 ## GraphQL Authorization Schema Directives

 Schema directives can be used to define authorization logic.
-We use the [`graphql-auth-directives`](https://www.npmjs.com/package/graphql-auth-directives) library to add authorization schema directives that can then be used in the schema. `graphql-auth-directives` work with JSON Web Tokens (JWT), and assumes a JWT is included in the GraphQL request header.
+By default, we use the [`graphql-auth-directives`](https://www.npmjs.com/package/graphql-auth-directives) library to add authorization schema directives that can then be used in the schema. `graphql-auth-directives` work with JSON Web Tokens (JWT), and assumes a JWT is included in the GraphQL request header.
 The claims contained in the JWT (roles, scopes, etc) are used to validate the GraphQL request, protecting resources in the following ways:

 ### `isAuthenticated`